SalmanMohammadi/salmanmohammadi.github.io/index.md

 <!-- {: class="centered-text"} -->

-Working on&nbsp;[`pytorch/torchtune`](https://github.com/pytorch/torchtune), a PyTorch-native library for fine-tuning LLMs.
-Come try it out!

 <!-- {: class="centered-text"} -->

 Artificial intelligence could be the most transformative technology ever created.
-I'm passionate about ensuring this technology has a positive impact on humanity.
+I'd like to make sure it has a positive impact on humanity.
 See some of my writing below:

 <!-- {: class="centered-text"} -->